sam-filipe/phd-fqs/README.md

 See `CITATION.cff` for machine-readable citation information.

-## Acknowledgements

-- Emmanuel Amiot for foundational work on Fourier analysis in music theory
-- The Yale Classical Archives Corpus project
-- [Additional acknowledgements]

 ## Contact

-For questions or issues, please open a GitHub issue or contact up201709719@up.pt.
+For questions or issues, please contact up201709719@up.pt.